ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 				<b>Negative Feedback Loop</b><br>
 				<details>
 					<summary>Taking damage creates a healing barrier over time.</summary>
-					<small>8% (+8% per stack, linear) of incoming damage is granted as barrier which is applied gradually over 3 seconds, ticking continuously.
+					<small>8% (+8% per stack, hyperbolic up to 200%) of incoming damage is granted as barrier which is applied gradually over 3 seconds, ticking continuously.
 Having barrier makes your regen up to 20% more effective (+20% per stack, linear) based on how close your barrier is to maximum.</small>
 				</details>
 			</td>
 			<td><ul>